Workplace Biggest Loser Competitions: A Yea Or A Nay?

 Source: pixabay.com

-Over the years, biggest loser type competitions in the workplace have become increasingly popular.
+Over the years, the biggest loser-type competitions in the workplace have become increasingly popular.
 This is especially rampant during the holidays when people are immensely determined to fulfill their New Year’s resolutions.

-Once you’ve experienced participating challenges like this one, you will need to make a reflection of how it progressed and what you have to consider.
+Once you’ve experienced participating in challenges like this one, you will need to make a reflection on how it progressed and what you have to consider.
 Start with these questions:

 • Were you and the other participants determined and unforced the whole time?